The Ultimate Guide to the Best Eco-friendly Beach Towels for Summer

 Organic Cotton

 Grown without chemical pesticides and fertilizers, organic cotton keeps toxic ingredients out of the air, water, and soil, protecting the health of workers and the environment.
-It also protects you, with a gentler towel that’s kinder to your skin.

 The environmental downside to organic cotton is that it requires more land than conventional cotton and often more water too.